 We calculated the confidence intervals assuming that each mean follows a Student's t distribution.
-For a 95% confidence level this interval is $[\bar{a} - E, \bar{a} + E]$, where \bar{a} is the mean accuracy, $E = 1.984b/\sqrt{100}$, and b is the accuracy standard deviation.
+For a 95% confidence level this interval is $[\bar{a}-E, \bar{a}+E]$, where \bar{a} is the mean accuracy, $E=1.984b/\sqrt{100}$, and b is the accuracy standard deviation.
 If there is no overlap between the confidence intervals of PCA and the proposed method the difference is considered significant [Schenker and Gentleman 2001].
 The error bars shown for the datasets in the Figures 3 to 11, represent the confidence intervals.
 For some figures, the values are too small to appear in the plots.
 If there is no overlap between the error bars, we consider that the accuracies are significantly different.

 The classification accuracy for each dataset and the four classifiers are summarized in Table II and they are discussed in following.
-For each of the 9 datasets, there are 20 mean accuracies in Table II, 5 average accuracies for each on of the 4 classifiers.
-The 5 results are, from top to bottom:
+For each of the nine datasets, there are 20 mean accuracies in Table II, five average accuracies for each one of the four classifiers.
+The five results are, from top to bottom: